Nirator78/package-update-checker/README.md

 		"fileToCheck": [
 			{
-				"path": "package.json", // Path of the file to check "type": "npm" // Type of the file to check (npm, composer) }
+				"path": "package.json", // Path of the file to check "type": "npm" // Type of the file to check (npm, composer, yarn) }
 		],
 		"alerts": [
 			{
-				"type": "webhook", // Type of alert (webhook) "source": "slack", // Source of the alert (slack, discord) "url": "", // URL of the webhook
+				"type": "webhook", // Type of alert (webhook) "source": "slack", // Source of the alert (slack, discord, custom) "url": "", // URL of the webhook
 				"title": "Test git public repository", // Title of the alert "onlyIfUpdateNeeded": true // Send alert only if update needed